Famed Ringling Bros. circus closing

 And after "the transition of the elephants off the road, we saw an even more dramatic drop" in ticket sales, Feld said.

+Before taking the final bow, the Ringling Bros., will perform 30 shows across the United States between now and May.

-For years, the elephants and their dance routines featured prominently in the shows.
+For years, the elephants have been in the spotlight and their dance routines featured prominently in the shows.

+But due to mounting criticism from animal rights groups, the Ringling Bros. phased out the elephant acts entirely.

+Off stage, the Ringling Bros. runs an elephant conservation center which sits on 200 acre of rural land in Florida, between Tampa and Orlando.

-But several animal rights groups repeatedly criticized, picketed and sued Ringling Bros. for their treatment of the animals.
+But several animal rights groups repeatedly criticized, picketed and sued Ringling Bros. for its treatment of the animals.

+The animal rights group, PETA, spent years petitioning against the treatment of circus animals.

+The Humane Society of the United States, a longtime critic of the show's animal welfare practices, acknowledged that Ringling Bros. has made changes over the past century and a half, but claims the changes didn't happen quickly enough.

 In 2011, Feld Entertainment agreed to pay a fine of $270,000 to the US Department of Agriculture for alleged violations of the Animal Welfare Act.